 Omnichannel is not going anywhere

 A few years back, an omnichannel customer service strategy was viewed as a disruptor.
 These days, it’s a differentiator.
 More specifically, unified omnichannel services will enable you to create offerings specifically designed for the needs of your customers.
-Synchronising real-time customer data across different channels is key to delivering customer support that meets customer expectations.
+Synchronising real-time customer data across different touchpoints is key to delivering service that meets expectations.